sir-pinecone/backbone-autocomplete/README.md

       });
     });

-Always send your response with ":result" tagged at the end of your socket path.
+Always send your response with `:result` tagged at the end of your socket path.
+If you want to change this, look at the model source code and change the event the `completer` object binds to.

 What this still needs
 =====================